 JASON DAL PORTO (he/him)

 Jason has over 20 years of experience working individually with children, including those in special education, sports, and schools.
 He has a BA from Cal State University Monterey Bay.
 His major was in Liberal Studies with a teachers pathway.
 He has always had a life long passion to help people in need, most importantly children.

-Charmaine has spent the last 8 years at home raising her two daughters along with her husband Sean, while running their small family business, FlansDigital, and providing daycare service to their friends and family.
-She is an active member of the West Sacramento Community, with roles as a Parent Teacher Organization Board member at Bridgeway Island Elementary School, a Board member for the River City JR Rugby Team, a youth soccer coach, and volunteer for many other social groups.
-She is a highly personable talented professional with experience in sales and office management.
-Her main duties will include scheduling for tutoring sessions, group therapy, and social media.
+Charmaine has been with Bridges of the Mind for August 2020, prior to that she spent the last 10 years at home raising her two daughters along with her husband Sean, while running their small family business, FlansDigital, and providing daycare service for family and friends.
+She is an active member of the West Sacramento Community, with roles as a Parent Teacher Organization Board member at Bridgeway Island Elementary School, a Board member for the River City JR Rugby Team, a youth soccer and volleyball coach, and volunteer for many other social groups.
+She is a highly personable talented professional with experience in Property & Casualty Insurance, Sales and Office Management.

 After spending 13 years working in the medical field which ranged from direct patient care to analysis, and billing, Manar took 6 years off to raise her 3 children.
 Last year she decided it was time to get back into the field.
 She joined Bridges of the Mind in January 2021.
 Manar has been part of the West Sacramento community since 2011 and enjoys the quiet family oriented neighborhood she’s a part of.
 Manar has a BS in Health Sciences from CSUS and enjoys keeping up with advances in medicine, medical technology, and medications.